-With all the access techniques that we have in our armamentarium today, like conduits, endoconduits, through-wires, and alternative access routes, we hardly fail to get a device into place.
+With all the access techniques that we have in our armamentarium today, like conduits, endoconduits, through-wires and alternative access routes, we hardly fail to get a device into place, even if it requires, for example, a 24-F access as in large fenestrated arch grafts with preloaded catheters.
 The reduced device profile and improved trackability of newer-generation endografts and modern imaging systems have further contributed to the fact that we rarely need to reject patients from treatment, even when they have very tortuous aortas.
 I expect devices of the next generation to improve the trackability further with new materials for the delivery components that allow for a better balanced allocation of stiffness throughout the length of the device.